 The carnival of Basel differs in many ways from the carnival in other area (i.e. cologne) and thus, was added to the UNESCO intangible cultural heritage list.
 That active participants wear very professional costumes and play music is the most obvious difference.
 Passive participants on the other hand do not wear costumes but are asked to support the active participants by buying a plaggedde (Fasnacht badge).
 They are sold by street vendors in different price categories (copper, silver, gold,..) between 9 CHF and 100 CHF.
 The old town is constantly filled by active participants individually moving around and playing music.
 Large parades (called Cortége) are taking place in the afternoons of each day.
 Tuesday evening, March 3, is all about the Gugge music bands.
 At 6.30 pm the "Sternenmarsch" begins – a long procession of Gugge music bands that converge from different directions (hence the name "star-shaped march) and make their way from the trade fair (Messe) via Clarastrasse to the market square (Marktplatz) or Barfüsserplatz.
 Large stages are erected there for the musicians to present their songs to the Carnival audience.
 We are planning to go with the interested workshop participants from Saint-Louis to Basel by public transport and walk the old town including the latern exhibition at the Münsterplatz before we settle in front of any of the stages to watch the Gugge music concerts.

 The French-German Research Institute is situated at about 10 km of distance from the international EuroAirport Basel-Mulhouse.
 There are taxis at the French exit (do not take the exit to Switzerland!).
-There is also a shuttle bus every 30 minutes to Saint-Louis train station.
+There is also a shuttle bus every 30 or 15 minutes to Saint-Louis train station.

 From the train station Saint-Louis, it’s only a 10 minutes walking distance to the ISL.
 There are TGV connections from Paris to Basel and Mulhouse and TER connections from Strasbourg and Mulhouse to Saint-Louis.
 Coming from Germany, there are ICE-connections to Basel Badischer Bahnhof and Basel SBB.
 In Basel Badischer Bahnhof, proceed to Basel SBB or a taxi will take you in 15 minutes to ISL.
 In Basel SBB, there are train connections to Saint-Louis.